 The normal migratory routes of the larvae of large bloodworms, particularly Strongylus vulgaris Strongylus vulgaris-associated Disease in Horses The equine bloodworm Strongylus vulgaris is regarded as the most pathogenic equine GI helminth.
 The prevalence was reported to be 80%–100%, but decades of routine deworming has reduced... read more , have been implicated in many cases of colic.
 In response to the migratory and maturation processes of the larvae in the cranial mesenteric artery, the wall of the artery becomes thickened and forms loose plaques of inflammatory tissue.
 It has been hypothesized that these plaques activate coagulation, resulting in thromboembolism.
-The blood supply to the intestine may be reduced, resulting in altered intestinal motility, a change in the absorption of nutrients from the intestine, or death of the intestine.
+The blood supply to the intestine may be reduced, resulting in altered intestinal motility, a change in the absorption of nutrients from the intestine, or necrosis of the intestine.
 Thus, thromboembolism has been presumed to be a cause of recurrent episodes of colic and weight loss.

 Modern deworming medications, such as ivermectin and moxidectin, have activity against migrating S vulgaris larvae.
-Fenbendazole kills migrating strongyles if given at twice the recommended dosage daily for 5 days or at 10 times the recommended dosage daily for 3 days.
+Fenbendazole kills migrating strongyles if administered at twice the recommended dose daily for 5 days or at 10 times the recommended dose daily for 3 days.
 As a result of common use of these anthelmintics, chronic intermittent colic once thought to be caused by thromboembolism or parasite larval migration has largely been eliminated from equine practice.

-When surgery is required, in most instances, the horse is anesthetized and positioned in dorsal recumbency, and the surgical incision is made on the ventral midline.
+When surgery is required, in most instances, the patient is anesthetized and positioned in dorsal recumbency, and the surgical incision is made on the ventral midline.
 Once the peritoneal cavity is entered, portions of the intestine should be examined to determine the definitive cause of the colic.
 Correction may involve repositioning a displaced portion of intestine, removing an obstruction, or resecting devitalized intestine.
-When devitalized segments of intestine must be removed or an enterotomy performed, postoperative care may include antibiotics, IV fluids, polymyxin B, antibodies directed against endotoxin, and NSAIDs to combat endotoxemia.
-When a displaced segment of intestine is simply returned to its normal location, the postoperative care is much less intense.
+When devitalized segments of intestine must be removed or an enterotomy performed, postoperative care may include antimicrobials, intravenous fluids, polymyxin B, and NSAIDs to combat endotoxemia.
+When a displaced segment of intestine is simply returned to its normal location, the postoperative care is much less intensive.
 Each horse must be handled individually, and its treatment needs are based on the response to surgery and development of complications.

 Of the laboratory analyses used to predict survival, blood lactate concentration and the anion gap are used most often.
-Measurement of blood lactate has been used as an indicator of tissue perfusion, with increasing concentrations of lactic acid corresponding with poor tissue perfusion.
-In recent studies, changes in blood lactate concentration over time have been particularly useful to determine the prognosis for survival, with increasing concentrations being associated with a poor prognosis.
+Measurement of blood lactate has been used as an indicator of tissue perfusion, with increasing concentrations of lactate corresponding with poor tissue perfusion.
+Changes in blood lactate concentration over time have also been particularly useful to determine the prognosis for survival, with increasing concentrations being associated with a poor prognosis.
 Furthermore, changes in peritoneal fluid lactate concentrations over time have been used to help identify horses that require emergency abdominal surgery.
 Similarly, the anion gap (the calculated difference between the measured cations and the measured anions) reflects the generation of organic anions, most notably lactic acid, due to reduced tissue perfusion.
 The concentration of protein in the peritoneal fluid also has been used to predict survival, with higher concentrations associated with a poorer prognosis.